celinezhi/celinezhi.github.io/README.md

 # celinezhi.github.io

 # TODO
-- init react app
+- init vitepress for this site
 - build personal page for tech blog
-- add webpack for pro
-- add vite for dev
-- add tailwindcss